Back

 Our Initial Impressions:

-Another significant concern was the Volunteer Application Process, which could not be completed online and required users to print the form and submit it in person at the shelter.
-This outdated method creates a barrier for users with limited printer access, potentially discouraging prospective volunteers.
+Another significant concern was the Volunteer Application Process, which could not be completed online and required users to print the form and submit it in person.
+This outdated method creates a barrier for individuals who don’t have easy access to a printer and may discourage potential volunteers.
+Offering a digital alternative would help increase participation.

 Exploring User Needs:

 We created a User Persona to represent the hypothetical individual interested in pet adoption.
-This helped us conceptualize the specific needs and preferences someone might have when adopting from a shelter, including practical considerations such as living in a small space or managing a hybrid work schedule.
+This helped us wrap our heads around the specific needs and preferences someone might have when adopting from a shelter, including practical considerations such as living in a small space or managing a hybrid work schedule.

 We conducted interviews with friends and family to discover how people approach pet ownership and the adoption process.
-As the conversations progressed, repeated priorities emerged, highlighting what matters most to people when choosing a pet.
-These insights directly informed our priorities for the redesign of the shelter’s website.
+As our conversations progressed, repeated priorities emerged, highlighting what matters most to people when choosing a pet.

 Thoughts on the Original Website?